signs on feet: 10 subtle signs on the feet that indicate disease

 1- Signs on feet: Your feet are dry and scaly:

 You may be suffering from thyroid problems, especially if a moisturizer does not correct the situation.
-When the thyroid gland, which is a butterfly-shaped gland at the base of the neck, becomes diseased, it produces less thyroid hormone, which regulates metabolism, blood pressure, tissue growth and the evolution of the osteomuscular and nervous systems.
+When the thyroid gland, which is a butterfly-shaped gland located at the base of the neck, is sick.
+It produces less thyroid hormone, which regulates metabolism, blood pressure, tissue growth and the development of the osteomuscular and nervous systems.
 Thyroid problems cause dry skin.
-When we notice cracked skin on the feet or if a moisturizer does not remove the dryness within a few days, we suggest that patients see their doctor to make sure their thyroid gland is healthy.
+When we notice cracked skin on the feet or if a moisturizer does not eliminate the dryness after a few days. these signs on feet indicate that it is necessary to consult their doctor to make sure that their thyroid gland is healthy.
 Broken nails can also signal thyroid problems.

 You may have arterial disease.
 If you lose the hair on your toes suddenly, it could indicate poor circulation caused by peripheral arterial disease (PAD).
 “Signs of this include decreased hair growth on the feet and ankles, purplish toes and thin or shiny skin,” says Suzanne Fuchs, a podiatric surgeon at North Shore University Hospital in New York.
 PAD, a build-up of plaque in the arteries of the legs, affects about 8 million Americans.
-The signs are nearly imperceptible, but doctors can detect it by taking a pulse from the foot pad or by a spot on an X-ray.”By seeing hardening of the arteries on an X-ray of a fractured foot, it makes us 99 percent certain of a similar condition in the myocardial blood vessels,” says Gary A. Pichney, a podiatric surgeon at the Institute for Foot and Ankle Reconstruction at Mercy Medical Center.
+The signs are nearly imperceptible, but doctors can detect it by taking a pulse from the foot pad or by a spot on an X-ray.
+“By seeing the hardening of the arteries on an X-ray of a fractured foot.
+You can be 99 percent sure that a similar condition exists in the blood vessels of the myocardium,” says Gary A. Pichney, a podiatric surgeon at the Institute for Foot and Ankle Reconstruction at Mercy Medical Center.

 3- Sores on your feet that don’t heal: